 Leaving the UK

 After a busy week at work we clocked off at 4pm to start out on our adventure, catching the night ferry from Dover to Dunkirk.
 (If you are thinking of taking a ferry from Dover to Dunkirk then you might want to check out a company like ferryu).
+My friend decided to do that so she could take her car she recently was able to acquire thanks to www.moneyexpert.com and their great range loans.
 We arrived in France at about 1am and had pre-booked a budget Formule1 hotel near the ferry port.
 Not luxurious, but somewhere convenient to lay down our heads and rest before our epic journey started the next day.